 When my grandma died, I just wanted to sleep.
 I didn’t want to talk or be with anyone.
 Your boyfriend is grieving the death of his parent, and needs time and space to feel the pain and figure out what to do.
 Don’t crowd him, and don’t expect him to “make progress.”

-One of the best ways a girlfriend can help her boyfriend when his parents die is to let him grief at his own pace, in his own way.
+The best ways to help your boyfriend after his mom or dad’s death is to let him grieve at his own pace, in his own way.

-“People who do best with loss believe in a higher power to see them through in hard times,” writes bereavement counselor Rondi Lightmark in Coping With Loss – My Husband’s Mother Died.
+“People who do best with loss believe in a higher power to see them through in hard times,” says bereavement counselor Rondi Lightmark.
 “A strong connection with the power of your ancestors also provides a sense of vision and ability to go forward.
-If your [boyfriend] does not have a faith, or if his faith is in deep question, he is also probably feeling pretty lost.
+If your boyfriend does not have a faith, or if his faith is in deep question, he is also probably feeling pretty lost.
 The answer for this question is a deep inner search.
-Getting quiet.
-Asking for help, even if you don’t know whom to ask.
-Just asking inwardly for help, even if you feel worthless.
-And being open to having an answer come to you.
+Get quiet.
+Ask for help, even if you don’t know who to ask.
+Ask inwardly for help, even if you feel worthless.
+Be open to having an answer come to you.
 The universe is all about give and take–we give love and thanks, we receive and are blessed.
 Being immobile is like being not alive.
 So we have to keep moving, even if we don’t know what direction to go in.”